 Estimated Value (PSA 9): $400,000

-While the 1948 Leaf Robinson card gets all the fanfare due to his impact on the game of baseball, the 1948 Leaf Satchel Paige card is popular for reasons even beyond his legacy.
+While the 1948 Leaf Robinson card is most popular due to its impact on baseball, the 1948 Leaf Satchel Paige card is popular for reasons beyond his legacy.

 Paige's baseball cards have grown in popularity and price in recent years, with a big push due to a long overdue recognition of negro league stats by MLB.

-Paige's 1948 Leaf card is his true rookie card and is actually a short print, making it one of the hardest cards to find in the set.
-A near-mint condition card is estimated at around $400,000 by PSA.
+Paige’s 1948 Leaf card is his true rookie card.
+It is actually a short print, making it one of the hardest cards to find in the set.
+A near-mint condition card is estimated by PSA at around $400,000.

 22. 1939 Play Ball - Ted Williams RC #92